 We now have seven active doctoral students in Tibetan Studies.
 Graduates of our doctoral program are now teaching Tibetan Studies at institutions such as the University of California Riverside; Davidson College in North Carolina; the University of Toronto Mississauga; and Langara College in British Columbia.

-Undergraduate students enrol in courses on Buddhist Studies, Tibetan Studies and cognate topics offered through the Buddhist Studies Specialist and Major degree programs in the Department for the Study of Religion.
+Undergraduate students enroll in courses on Buddhist Studies, Tibetan Studies and cognate topics offered through the Buddhist Studies Specialist and Major degree programs in the Department for the Study of Religion.
 A number of undergraduate students each year participate in advanced Buddhist Studies research training through faculty-led research clusters and international programs.
 Undergraduates also accompany faculty members abroad for research and study.
 Several opportunities have brought students interested in Buddhism and Tibetan Studies to Himalayan India on experiential field programs.

 Tibetan Language Training